oSoWoSo/disroot-howto/pages/02.tutorials/01.User/01.Account/02.Alias-Request/docs.en.md

 To request aliases you need to fill in this [form](https://disroot.org/forms/alias-request-form).

-If you're for howto setup an email alias, then take a look at [here](/tutorials/email/alias)
+If you're looking for how to setup an email alias, then take a look at [here](/tutorials/email/alias)